punal100/P_MiniFootball/Scripts/EDITOR_UTILITY_WIDGET_GUIDE.md

 This guide explains how to create an **Editor Utility Widget (EUW)** that provides a UI for the `MF_WidgetBlueprintCreator.py` script.

+Important note: the script treats `EUW_MF_WidgetCreator` as a **manual shell**.
+UE5 Python does not reliably expose or support editing the EUW designer widget tree, so the script will create the EUW asset, but you must build the UI layout manually.

 ---

 ## 📋 Prerequisites